 What good is accomplished by holding onto hurt?
 And yet that is what I was doing.
 The alternative would involve accepting the fact of evil and relaxing my inner war against it.
 At the end of the day, my anger can’t move the establishment of evil a single inch.
 Only God can, and trusting him would involve forgiving him for allowing the whole hideous spectacle to begin with.

-We can have every material benefit and wind up bereft of hope ― or we can have unending challenges and overflow with it.
+We can have every material benefit and wind up bereft of hope―or we can have unending challenges and overflow with it.
 The pivotal factor is our response.
 God is always at work, through circumstances good and bad.
-God isn’t offering to make marginal improvements when disaster strikes; he is offering potent blessings that come in turbulent wrappings.
+He isn’t offering to make marginal improvements when disaster strikes; he is offering potent blessings that come in turbulent wrappings.
 The embroidery of God’s ministrations transcends the worst temporal circumstances.
 But we will miss the blessing if we aren’t trusting him.
 This arrangement is a corollary of God’s established order of human free will: We get to choose death or life.
 Indeed, we are forced to; there is no middle ground.

 The truth that we can trust God with everything is elusive.
 When we are on the mount, it is stunningly present, illuminating every crevice in sight.
 When we are being tested, there isn’t a ray of light to be found, and our mountaintop experiences have become like cruel jokes.
 God makes the outrageous demand that we seek him in the middle of our worst times, when we are utterly spent.
 However, he isn’t asking for something we cannot give.
 Trust is a switch inside our spirits that we can reach no matter how exhausted we become.
 The sorrows of this fallen age are going to run their course.
-Our piece is to choose whether we will be torn apart or strengthened by them.
+Our part is to choose whether we will be torn apart—or strengthened by them.